 Caution: The remaining images pictured in this procedure used a pre-production model, so the direction and appearance of the levers differ from the computer that you are servicing.
 However, the steps should be the same.

 1. On the underside of the logic board, use light pressure with a Phillips screwdriver to remove the 3-mm long lever screw.
 (Remove both screws if replacing both levers.)

-2. Lift off the lever.
+2. Lift off the lever, and remove the spring.